Annanas555/About-Annanas555/README.md

 </div>

 <p align="center">Hello!
-My name is Anna Dudina, and I'm a software developer with a love for system programming.</p>
+My name is Anna, and I'm a software developer with a love for system programming.</p>

 <p align="center"> I'm currently learning languages: </p>